PacktPublishing/Node.js-Design-Patterns-Third-Edition/09-behavioral-design-patterns/10-async-iterator-check-url/README.md

-# 09-iterator-matrix-generator
+# 10-async-iterator-check-url

 This sample demonstrates how to use a generator in place of a standard iterator.

 ## Run

-To run the example launch:
+To run the example install its dependencies with `npm install`, then launch:

 ```
 node index.js